All Collections

 • Yes - it means that these contacts will be added to the list of needed segments and will receive the automations that said segments would trigger.
 You can choose this option to add contacts and trigger automations for them.

-When it comes to automatically imported contacts (from your store) and contacts added after filling a form, those are considered as organically added to a segment, and automation for them is sent automatically.
+When it comes to automatically imported contacts (from your store) and contacts added after filling a form, those are considered organically added to a segment, and automation for them is sent automatically.

 FAQ